Skip to content

 Marriage

-Nefertiti married Akhenaten at a pretty young age, for she was only 17 when Akhenaten came to power in 1353 BC after the death of his father, Amenhotep III.
+Nefertiti married Akhenaten at a very young age.
+She was only 17 when Akhenaten came to power in 1353 BC after the death of his father, Amenhotep III.

-Together, Nefertiti and Akhenaten had six daughters named Meritaten, Meketaten, Ankhesenpaaten, Neferneferuaten Tasherit, and Setepenre, from oldest to youngest.
+Nefertiti and Akhenaten had six daughters, Meritaten, Meketaten, Ankhesenpaaten, Neferneferuaten Tasherit, and Setepenre, from oldest to youngest.

-Akhenaten also had another son, Tutankhamun, who was born in 1341 BC.
+Akhenaten also had another son, Tutankhamun, born in 1341 BC.
 Yet, Nefertiti was not his mother.
-In fact, Akhenaten had at least four other wives than Nefertiti, so one of them could potentially be the young Pharaoh’s mother, yet this has not yet been confirmed.
+Akhenaten had at least four other wives than Nefertiti, so one could potentially be the young Pharaoh’s mother, yet this has not yet been confirmed.

 Nefertiti is often depicted with her husband and their daughters on the temple walls and royal tombs, always accompanying her husband and sometimes even alone with her daughters.

 It is even reported that Nefertiti was depicted more than Akhetaten, the Pharaoh himself.
-This refers to her significance as a Queen and her power that allowed her to rule side-by-side with Akhenaten and support him in the new religious approach he took.
+This refers to her significance as a Queen and her power, which allowed her to rule side-by-side with Akhenaten and support him in his new religious approach.

-Akhenaten and Nefertiti made a dramatic transformation in the religious system that had been prevalent in society ever since the dawn of Egyptian civilisation.
-It was also this very transformation that almost got the royal couple completely erased from historic records later on.
+Akhenaten and Nefertiti dramatically transformed the religious system prevalent in society since the dawn of Egyptian civilisation.
+This transformation almost erased the royal couple from historic records later on.

 The Ancient Egyptian Pantheon